 These graduates made the most of the flexibility of the PaCE program, pursuing opportunities they were only able to experience because they were taking online courses.
 While living in their hometowns for the first year, one graduate trained for the New York City Marathon and another spent quality time with his grandfather, who passed away his senior year.
 Another graduate, who moved to Gainesville for her first year, juggled responsibilities in several extracurricular organizations while studying online.
 All of these students also enjoyed the affordable, lower tuition and fees levied in UF Online thanks to the State of Florida investment in the program.

 “We couldn’t be prouder of these Gator graduates,” says Evangeline Tsibris Cummings, Director of UF Online.
 “These inaugural PaCE graduates show future graduates what is truly possible.
 Their hard work is inspiring and their accomplishments demonstrate the value of the PaCE program and the flexibility and rich student experience it offers.
 Best of all, UF faculty are with them each semester, each step of the way.
 Congratulations, Gators!”The following is a list of the graduates, their majors, and colleges.
+Read some of their stories by clicking on the graduate names.

 - Alexa Tirse, English, College of Liberal Arts and Sciences